MSc Human Geography: Society and Space

 This programme provides you with a rigorous grounding in social theory and mainstream debates and techniques in human geography.
 It also offers a thorough training in qualitative and quantitative methods.
 Options allow for the development of specialisms in historical-cultural themes, postcolonial and decolonial geographies, spatial modelling, and debates surrounding environmental conflict and science and technology.

 You will join a School ranked first in the UK for 'Geography and environmental studies' research (THE analysis of REF 2021).
-The programme is closely linked to the University's Cabot Institute, which brings together multidisciplinary research into all aspects of global environmental change.
+This programme is closely linked to the University's Cabot Institute, which brings together multidisciplinary research into all aspects of global environmental change.

 There are some stipulations regarding the order of options students may take in each year.